TheApeMachine/co2ok-plugin-woocommerce/README.md

   Commit messages will need be written in present tense like this:

-  ❌ "Fix error messages"
+  ❌ "Fix error messages" (Does anyone want me to reverse those icons for them so that they're in the right order?)

   And not like this:

-  ✅ "Fixed error messages"
+  ✅ "Fixed error messages" (Or do we like [Conway](https://en.wikipedia.org/wiki/Conway%27s_law) too much for that?)

 ## License